 Remarkably, the 24-year-old only stepped up to full-distance racing in 2019 when she won IM Vitoria-Gasteiz, which was a victory that secured her place at the World Champs on 'The Big Island'.

 Hi Laura, how are you enjoying your off season so far?
-I imagine you're starting to ramp your training up with the new campaign fast-approaching?

 I enjoy having the extra time to see friends and family during the off season, but I really like having a weekly routine and training plan as it helps keep my mind focused.

 I'm only training about 16-18 hours per week at the moment as I've just got over a chest infection and we're spending a couple more weeks building the base before I'm able to start racing.

 In terms of the specifics, I swim three or four times a week, and I'll implement a mix of aerobic and speed work in the pool.

 I'll build up my base endurance for cycling on the turbo and I'll work more specifically to power when I'm on the roads.
 My running follows a similar pattern as I do a couple of base runs in the week - one is about an hour long and the other is a longer run on trails, while I'll also mix some hill work and speed sessions once or twice a week.